Igodlab/plutus/plutus-pioneer-graph-documentation/week06/pp00-l06-Core-1e.md

 - Check if the operator signed the transaction (as a hash) `(txSignedBy info $ oOperator oracle)` [[pp00-l06-Core-1e1]]
 - Check if the transaction carries Datum `validOutputDatum` [[pp00-l06-Core-1e2]]
 - Always verifiy that Tx inputs and outputs contain the NFT [[pp00-l06-Core-1e3]]
-- In addition, allow the Oracle prvovider to collect fees [[pp00-l06-Core-1e4]]
+- In addition, allow the Oracle provider to collect fees [[pp00-l06-Core-1e4]]

 ```haskell